 At the Law Office of John N. Elliott, we don't want a momentary mistake to haunt your minor child for the rest of their life.
 We protect your child against the consequences of a minor in possession conviction.

-Our lead Bloomfield Hills criminal defense attorney John N. Elliot has many years of experience in the field of criminal defense.
+Our lead Troy criminal defense attorney John N. Elliot has many years of experience in the field of criminal defense.
 We are committed to using our extensive knowledge and resources to defend the rights of juveniles accused of crimes like minor in possession.

 Call us today at (248) 846-0009 for a free case consultation if you or your child have been accused of minor in possession.